yuxuibbs/CubeToaster/README.md

 4. Run heatGenerator.py

-5. Enter prompts as necessary (might have to edit two files)
+5. Follow the prompts as necessary

+6. Run sheetGenerator.py

-6. Make sure screen.css is in the same folder as scoresheets.html
+7. Make sure screen.css is in the same folder as scoresheets.html

-7. Open scoresheets.html
+8. Open scoresheets.html

-8. Print to file (save as PDF) with 4 sheets per page
+9. Print to file (save as PDF) with 4 sheets per page

-9. Print score sheets and cut them (everything is already sorted by event and group number)
+10. Print score sheets and cut them (everything is already sorted by event and group number)

+11. (optional) run generateNameTags.py to get name tags (might have to mess with the CSS)

 **Issues:**

 * Competitor ID might be wrong (fails when more than 1 person has the same name)
+* There is a chance staff and a non-staff competitor with the same name will be in the same group

 ## Anonymizer
 Anonymizes JSON data for development purposes

-## List of competition CubeToaster has been used in:
-* Shaker Fall 2016

-Future competitions:
-* Dayton Winter 2017
-* MCC Alpha 2017